joeyrocks25/AgriMarketplace-Mobile-App-React-Native/README.md

-Overview
-Agrimarketplace is a React Native mobile app designed for the agriculture industry.
+Overview: Agrimarketplace is a React Native mobile app designed for the agriculture industry.
 It offers cross-platform functionality, running on both iOS and Android devices, with a user-friendly design to improve agricultural transactions.

-Key Features
+Key Features:
     Cross-Platform Functionality: Available on both iOS and Android devices.
     User-Friendly Design: Simple and intuitive interface aimed at target audience.
     Secure Account Creation and Management: Protects user data and provides secure access.